zum Inhalt springen zur Hauptnavigation springen

 Recycled plastics (© MBA Polymers, Kematen, 2018)

-Only five to ten percent of plastics from WEEE are contaminated with banned brominated flame retardants.
+Only a very small proportion of plastics from WEEE are contaminated with banned brominated flame retardants.
 These contaminated plastics must be sorted out and sent for thermal utilization or treatment.
-The 90 to 95 percent of non-polluted plastics from WEEE can be returned to the recycling cycle.
+The vast majority of non-polluted plastics from WEEE can be returned to the recycling cycle.

 The plastics group is being reclaimed from the categories of bulk and small electrical household appliances, refrigerators and screens, and from vehicle batteries.